mnaswinpro/android-bank/android/Activity.md

 ## Why are activity not initialized using constructors?
+Activities, unlike regular classes, are not initialized using constructors because they are system components managed by the Android framework.

+### System Control
+The Android system needs to control the lifecycle of activities.
+It handles the creation, destruction, and various state transitions (e.g., starting, stopping, resuming).
+Using constructors would take away this control from the system.

+###
+Complex Initialization
+Activities require more than just simple object creation.
+They need to be associated with a context, have their layout inflated, and be connected to the system's activity stack.
+Constructors are not designed for such complex initialization processes.

+### Lifecycle Callbacks
+Activities have a well-defined lifecycle with specific callback methods (like onCreate(), onStart(), onResume(), etc.).
+These callbacks provide entry points for developers to perform initialization, handle state changes, and manage resources.
+Constructors wouldn't fit into this lifecycle model.

+### Intent Handling
+Activities are often started with intents, which may contain data or instructions.
+The system needs to handle these intents and pass them to the activity.
+Constructors wouldn't allow for this kind of external input during initialization.

 ## When do we need to open an Activity in a new task?

 Creating a new task for certain activities in your e-commerce app can enhance the user experience and handle specific scenarios more effectively.

+Improved security:
+When an activity is launched in a new task, it's isolated from the previous task in terms of the back stack.
+This can prevent sensitive data from being accidentally exposed if the user navigates back through the app.

+Fresh start:
+Launching in a new task ensures that the activity starts with a clean state, without any potential interference from the previous task.
+This can be useful for security-sensitive operations like login or payment processing.

 Notifications and Deep Links:
 When a user clicks on a notification or a deep link that should open a specific part of your app (e.g., a product page, order details), you might want to launch that activity in a new task.
 This ensures that the user has a clear entry point into that specific flow and can easily navigate back to their previous context.